-Once and for all when the cuttings are ready to be propagated in the pot, get a well absorbing soil, in particular, the mix of the succulent and cactus soil mix or regular solid which has the mixture of fertile in it.
+Once and for all when the cuttings are ready to be propagated in the pot, get a well-absorbing soil, in particular, the mix of the succulent and cactus soil mix or regular solid which has a mixture of fertile in it.

 Fill this mixture of soil in a well-draining pot.
 This step is essential while shifting the cutting from water to soil and stands out to be successful and 100% result gaining.